kudobuilder/operators/repository/kafka/docs/latest/production.md

 #### Minimum Insync Replicas

-When a producer sets acks to `all` (or `-1`) `MIN_INSYNC_REPLICAS` is the minimum number of replicas that must acknowledge a write for the write to be considered successful.
+`MIN_INSYNC_REPLICAS` is the minimum number of replicas that must acknowledge a write for the write to be considered successful.
+To enforce greater durability guarantees, Kafka users should use `MIN_INSYNC_REPLICAS` in conjunction with producer `acks`.
-When used together, `min.insync.replicas` and `acks` allow Apache Kafka users to enforce greater durability guarantees.

-To guarantee the messages durability a recommended practice would be to create a topic with a replication factor of `3`, set `MIN_INSYNC_REPLICAS` to `2`, and produce messages with acks of `all`.
+To guarantee message durability, a recommended practice is to create a topic with a replication factor of `3`, set `MIN_INSYNC_REPLICAS` to `2`, and produce messages with acks of `all`.

 ```
 MIN_INSYNC_REPLICAS=2